 Some bruising and swelling will normally occur.
 The skin in or near the surgical site can appear either lighter or darker than surrounding skin.
+Skin grafts and the skin graft donor location can undergo changes in color.
+It is possible to have these areas be either darker or lighter than surrounding skin.
 Although uncommon, swelling and skin discoloration may persist for long periods of time and, in rare situations, may be permanent.